Tess600/ImPROMPTu/README.md

 T = Technical Examples

-The framework allows the human user to employ each element to prime the AI for relevant & respectful exchanges that meet learning needs.
+The Framework allows the human user to employ each element to prime the AI for relevant & respectful exchanges that meet learning needs.
 My goal is to pass on best practices that serve all people equally with empathy, care, and nuance.

 Please let me know if any part requires further explanation.
 I hope ImPROMPTu paves the way for many fruitful collaborations ahead!

-T. McCarthy
+T. McCarthy, MLIS
-Reference Librarian & Creator of ImPROMPTu
+Librarian and creator of ImPROMPTu

 ### The ImPROMPTu Framework
-ImPROMPTu contains six elements that users can condense.
-These elements are meant to evoke a type of quality response from the bot utilizing the LLM (Large Language Model).
+ImPROMPTu contains six elements that bot creators/prompt writers and/or entities can use so that the AI model can grasp the end user's queries.
+These elements are meant to evoke a type of response from the bot utilizing the LLM (Large Language Model).
+Some elements can be condensed.
 Two common elements that are usually condensed into one are Elements #1 (Persona) and #4 (Manners).
-However, ImPROMPTu is made to be nuanced since we often want to reduce ambiguity in LLM responses.
-Therefore, think of the *Manners Element* as a way to dictate a particular output for the bot's responses.
+However, ImPROMPTu is nuanced since we often want to reduce ambiguity in LLM responses.
+Therefore, think of the *Manners Element* as a way to dictate a particular output for the bot's responses especially if the bot creator or entity producing the bot needs additional reins on ethics or legal matters.

 ### The Elements of ImPROMPTu
 1 - P: Persona Element - Bot Persona